grommunio/gromox-container/README.md

 * You need to run the pre-launch script `pre-launch.sh` to set up the docker volume and pre-populate it
   * The certificates are shared in the volume created by the `gromox-core` container.
 Please ensure you have the `gromox-core` container running before the other containers.

+* Grommunio-files will fail with self-signed certificates.
+Use Letsencrypt certificates instead.